 Talking Heads: Due to the way the show is filmed, it's a fresh spin on the old formula.

 The Ghost: Mark's semi-legendary father up until series 7.
-Also, the two have a friend called Peg who is frequently mentioned yet never seen.

 The Teetotaler: Johnson is a teetotal former alcoholic before he snaps at the end of series 7 during Big Suze's New Year's Eve party.

 Although not spoken aloud there's a big one from Jeremy in the third episode of the 8th season: "I love you.
 Holy fuck where did that come from!?"
 Jeremy suddenly falling in love with a woman is nothing new except who's he in love with this time?
 Dobby

 What Could Have Been: In the pilot, Sophie was written as the third main character, with her own inner monologue voice-over and (at least a larger amount of) camera POV.
 This was dropped for the series proper, although the series 5 DVD did include 'Sophie's Peep Show', a version of the final episode of the series re-edited with Sophie's own voice-over and POV shots.

 What Happened to the Mouse?: We never find out whether Johnson swindles Mark out of £2000 for the management consultancy scheme or whether he gets it back.

 It's alluded to in the second episode of series 8 when a vanity publisher asks Mark for £2000 to publish "Business Secrets of the Pharaohs," and Mark thinks, "Just remember Johnson.
 Keep your panties dry until the big guy's hard."